siteline/swiftui-introspect/README.md

 ... it will:

-1. Add marker views in front and behind `ScrollView`.
+1. Add marker views before and after `ScrollView`.
 2. Traverse through all subviews between both marker views until a `UIScrollView` instance (if any) is found.

 > [!IMPORTANT]
-> Although this introspection method is very solid and unlikely to break in itself, future OS releases require explicit opt-in for introspection (`.iOS(.vXYZ)`), given potential differences in underlying UIKit/AppKit view types between major OS versions.
+> Although this method is solid and unlikely to break on its own, future OS releases require explicit opt in for introspection (`.iOS(.vXYZ)`) because underlying UIKit/AppKit types can change between major versions.

-By default, the `.introspect` modifier acts directly on its _receiver_.
-This means calling `.introspect` from inside the view you're trying to introspect won't have any effect.
-However, there are times when this is not possible or simply too inflexible, in which case you **can** introspect an _ancestor_, but you must opt into this explicitly by overriding the introspection `scope`:
+By default, `.introspect` acts on its receiver.
+Calling `.introspect` from inside the view you want to introspect has no effect.
+If you need to introspect an ancestor instead, set `scope: .ancestor`:

 ```swift
 ScrollView {